otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 <img src="./resources/readme/android-software-stack.png" alt="Android Software Stack" width="350" height="500" />

 ### Linux Kernel
 The **Linux kernel** is the foundation of the **Android** platform.
-The **Android runtime** or **ART** relies on the **Linux kernel** for underlying functionalities such as threading & memory management.
+The **Android runtime (ART)** relies on the **Linux kernel** for underlying functionalities such as threading & memory management.
 It allows **Android** to take advantage of key security features & handset manufactrers to develop drivers for a well-know kernel.

-### Hardware Abstraction Layer
+### Hardware Abstraction Layer (HAL)
-The **hardware abstract layer (HAL)** provides standard interfaces that expose device hardware capabilities to the **Java API Framework**.
+The **hal** provides standard interfaces that expose device hardware capabilities to the **Java API Framework**.
 The HAL consists of multiple library modules which implement an interface for a specific type of hardware components, i.e., the audio, bluetooth, camera or sensor module.

 ### Android Runtime
 For devices running **Android 5.0** or higher, each application runs in its own process & with its own instance of the **Android Runtime**.
 Major features of the Anroid Runtime include ahead-of-time/just-in-time compilation & optimised garbage collection.
 Prior to **Android 5.0**, **Dalvik** was the **Android Runtime**.
 Note: if your application runs well on the **Android Runtime**, then it run well on **Dalvik**.